 - Given its size and power, this tool might be larger than necessary, making it potentially unwieldy.

 The Council Tool Jersey Classic is an affordable American made axe that is an excellent general-purpose tool, but it is less specialized for splitting firewood.

 People who don’t know the difference between an axe and a splitting maul can be forgiven.
 After all, not many people in the US and other modern countries spend their time splitting wood and knowing the answer.

 The simple answer is that splitting axes are great for splitting apart rounds of wood and smaller logs.
 If you have a pesky piece of hardwood that doesn’t want to split in one clean break, for example, you can also use the sharper edge of the splitting axe to cut into the edge of the wood, weaken the whole piece, and make it easier to split.

 Mauls are essentially sledgehammers meant for splitting wood.
 They work best of large, hard pieces of wood.
-Their extra weight and blunt edges will simply break apart the wood from the force of the blow.
-But, they’re generally heavier than splitting axes and slightly harder to use, especially for smaller people and those not experienced with splitting wood.
+Their extra weight and blunt edges will break apart the wood from the force of the blow.
+But, they’re generally heavier than an axe for chopping wood and slightly harder to use, especially for smaller people and those not experienced with splitting wood.

 The main difference between a splitting axe and a felling axe is the width of the axe head.
 Felling axes are thinner and designed to penetrate deeper into the tree trunk during each strike to cut through a tree more quickly.
 A splitting axe has a broader head designed to force the fibers apart when cutting firewood.

 Splitting axes should be between 4 and 6 pounds in total weight.
 This allows significant force to be generated during every strike.
 Wood splitting mauls are often up to 8 pounds in total weight due to their larger head shape.

 How long should a splitting axe handle be?